experiment-games/experiment-source/README.md

     * _Enforces the correct project dependencies of all projects._
     * _The `--init` flag will cause all Source SDK 2013 executables and neccessary files to be copied to `game/`, so that the game can be run as a standalone mod._

-6. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).
+6. Open the created `everything.sln` solution in Visual Studio 2022 (or newer).

 > [!WARNING]
 > Despite being able to build within Visual Studio 2022, the Source SDK 2013 solution requires